Key Takeaways

 From vehicle location tracking and in-cab video surveillance to real-time engine performance monitoring, GPS and telematics deliver immense value to fleet operators.
 This includes staying connected with drivers anywhere, informing them of the changing weather conditions on time and offering alternate routes, controlling preventive maintenance of every vehicle, etc.

-Truck engines are optimized to run at max efficiency near the speed limit, 50 MPH.
-But when trucks go above it, the fuel economy drops at alarmingly high rates: $0.20 per gallon for every five miles above the speed limit.
-By noticing speeding and braking occurrences through various sensors, fleet managers are able to identify good (and suboptimal) fuel consumption cases based on driving habits.
+By noticing speeding and braking occurrences through various AI-powered and IoT sensors, fleet managers are able to identify good (and suboptimal) fuel consumption cases based on driving habits.

 Proactive maintenance instead of reacting to breaks

-This is yet another scenario where one of the fuel management system features allows saving a fortune with proactive maintenance and break prevention.
 By examining the data from multiple sensors in the engine and other truck systems, fleet operators can be alerted about the upcoming malfunctions and fix them proactively.
-This helps reduce the costs of maintenance and prevent expensive breakdowns.

 The system can calculate the amount of fuel needed to go from point A to point B and allocate this amount to the fuel card at the fueling depot.
 It can also tell when a fuel purchase record comes from a station where none of your fleet vehicles has ever been, prompting that the fuel card data was probably skimmed.

 There are several important stages of building a custom fuel management system.
-We will not delve deeply into the technical details but will briefly explain the stages of the process and what each step brings to the table.
+Here, we will briefly explain the stages of the process and what each step brings to the table.

 Product discovery and design